Fast construction of irreducible polynomials over finite fields: Isogeny fibers

-For any geometrical point $P \in E(\Omega)$, we denote by $ \tau_P: E \rightarrow E$ the translation by $P$.
-Let $x_P$ be the function $x \circ \tau_{- P} $ and similarly let $y_P$ be the function $y \circ \tau_{- P}$.
-If $P=kT$, we moreover define $x_k=x_{kT} $ and $y_k=y_{kT} $.
-Recall $d$ is assumed to be odd.
-In this section we present methods for fast construction of isogenies.
-Section \ref{subsubsection:velu} concerns isogenies with split cyclic kernel.
-We just recall V{\'e}lu's formulae in that case.
-Section \ref{subsubsection:composition} recalls how one can take advantage of the decomposition of an isogeny into several ones with smaller degrees.
-This is particularly useful when $E/\bK$ has complex multiplication and the isogeny in question is the kernel isogeny associated to some power of an invertible prime ideal in the endomorphism ring of $E$.
-This idea is detailed in Section \ref{subsubsection:simple}.
+In this section, we present methods for fast construction of isogenies.
+Section~\ref{subsubsection:velu} concerns isogenies with split cyclic kernel and V{\'e}lu's formulae.
+Section~\ref{subsubsection:composition} recalls how one can take advantage of the decomposition of an isogeny into several ones with smaller degrees.
+This is particularly useful when $E/\bK$ has complex multiplication and the isogeny in question is the quotient isogeny associated to some power of an invertible prime ideal in the endomorphism ring of $E$.
+This idea is detailed in Section~\ref{subsubsection:simple}.